Theme-Fusion/Localization-l10n/README.md

-# ThemeFusion Translations
+# Avada Translations

-In this repository you can find translations for all [ThemeFusion](https://theme-fusion.com/) products, and contribute translations for your own language.
+In this repository, you can find translations for allcomponents of the [Avada Website Builder](https://avada.com/) products, and contribute translations for your own language.

 ## Who maintains this repository